faanross/faanross.github.io/content/posts/post-1.md

 ***

-# PART X: LOG ANALYSIS AND UEBA
+# PART X: LOG ANALYSIS

 Time for us to get into some LOGGING...